mueller-wulff/SimpleViewPager/README.md

 This is capped at 3 hierarchies level up from the TabLayout.
 If you got a very complex where the TabLayout's and the ViewPager's parent are sibling or both views lies very far away, parent wise, it is easier to simply call `setupWithViewPager`.

+### Notice

+This library works with androidX.
+It is also compatible with ViewPager2.

 Installation
 ------------